kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/enterprise/_index.md

 options.

 By default, the rate limit server uses redis as an in-memory cache of the current rate limit counters with their associated timeouts.
-To see the current value of rate limit counters, you can introspect redis.
+To see the current value of rate limit counters, you can inspect redis.
 First, run `kubectl port-forward -n gloo-system deploy/redis 6379`.
 Then, invoke a tool like [redis_cli](https://redis.io/topics/rediscli) to connect to the instance. `scan 0` is a useful query to see all the current counters, and `get COUNTER` can be used to inspect the current value.